orcunsaltik/gulp-pug-3/README.md

 Compile your Pug templates into 'html' or 'js'.

-Always uses the latest version of Pug.
+Always uses the latest version of Pug Template Engine.

 ## Install